-I’ve spent the last 40 years as an editor/writer in one form or another, first as assistant editor at the Penn Gazette, the University of Pennsylvania alumni mag, where we received the Sibley award as the best alum mag in the country two years out of three.
+I’ve spent much of the last 45 years as an editor/writer in one form or another, first as assistant editor at the Penn Gazette, the University of Pennsylvania alumni mag, where we won the Sibley award as the best alum mag in the country two years out of three.

-Next I want to the Welcomat, an alternative weekly in Philadelphia, later called the Philadelphia Weekly, now simply PW, thus going linguisticly from bad to terse.
+Next I went to the Welcomat, an alternative weekly in Philadelphia, later called the Philadelphia Weekly, then simply PW, thus going linguistically from bad to terse.
 At the Welco I ran the arts section for about 11 years, then served as editor in chief for a year.

 Next, I freelanced, mostly around Philadelphia, and started Sam Johnson’s Electronic Revenge, one of the first little magazines on the Web (1995), grinding out html by hand, enjoying it quite a lot and losing a fair dollop of money.